victoriyaforsythe/PyRayHF/docs/examples/Example_Minimization.rst

     freq_in = input_example['freq'][ind_valid]
     vh_in = vh_data[ind_valid]

-6. Using minimization find parameters that match the observations.
+6. Using brute-force optimization to find F2-layer parameters that best reproduce the synthetic virtual height observations.
+The method searches over a range of values with a 30% perturbation margin and step size of 1 km.

 ::